viio-io/agent-installer-scripts/README.md

 ## Troubleshooting

-To check Agent installation we prepare `*.troubleshooting` script for each supported OS.
+To check Agent installation we've prepared troubleshooting script for each supported OS.

 ### MacOS script